Resources

 Build your Academic Plan

 Your first monthly assignment is a Learning Reflection Report.
-This report requires you to identify related academic training and employment or volunteer experience.
+This report requires you to identify related academic training and employment, or volunteer experience.
 You will set learning objectives and identify active steps to achieve your goals.
 You will describe how this course will impact your short and long-term academic and professional objectives.

 Monitor Visit

-The monitor visit is an opportunity to engage with your employer and Applied Studies Instructor in guided conversation at the mid-point of your course.
+The monitor visit is an opportunity to engage with your employer and Applied Studies Instructor in a guided conversation at the mid-point of your course.
 You will demonstrate knowledge about your role and responsibilities in the workplace, articulate how you are progressing toward your learning objectives, discuss the skills you are developing, and receive feedback.

 Renowned educational theorist David Kolb described his experiential learning model as a loop whereupon an “effective learner” would achieve a “mastery” of competencies and skills through experience, reflection, conceptualization, and experimentation.
 He recognized that in our “rapidly changing world,” students “requir[e] a continued commitment to lifelong learning and development”, and that only a liberal arts education could offer “an educational approach that integrates personal experience and practical application with perceptive appreciation and understanding of concepts, and in so doing... the development of all of these competencies”